Cashcade: History

-Brand History
+Brands

-Cashcade owns a portfolio of online bingo and casino brands, including Foxy Bingo, Foxy Casino and Cheeky Bingo.
+Cashcade owns aseveral online bingo and casino brands, including Foxy Bingo, Foxy Casino and Cheeky Bingo.

 Foxy Bingo

-Foxy Bingo is an online bingo site that features a human-sized fox mascot called ‘Foxy’ whose identity remained anonymous until March 2017 when Heather Graham was revealed as the new face of the brand.
-The Mirror as the new face of a £10 million Marketing Campaign.
+Foxy Bingo is an online bingo site that features a human-sized fox mascot called ‘Foxy’ whose identity remained anonymous until March 2017 when Heather Graham was revealed as the new face of the brand as part of a £10 million Marketing Campaign.

-Foxy Bingo is Cashcade’s flagship brand and was acquired by PartyGaming in 2009.
+Foxy Bingo is Cashcade's flagship brand and was acquired by PartyGaming in 2009.

 Foxy Games

 Foxy Games was founded in April 2015 as Foxy Casino, and is the slots and live game room derivative of Foxy Bingo.
 The games hosted on the website aim to prioritise mobile use.

 Cheeky Bingo

 Cheeky Bingo was first established in 2009, where it won an awards for the ‘Best Newcomer’ and ‘Best Innovation’ at the 4th Annual Online Bingo Summit.

-Cashcade Charity Work
+Charity work

 Cashcade has sponsored several charities including in 2009 being a lead partner for Red Nose Day other work includes Motor Neurone Disease Association, The Vision Charity and The Disability Foundation.